CottageLabs/localvoices/README.md

     }

 * canonical_location - canonical lat/long to be used for geographical queries.
 These will require ES type "geo_point"
 * singer - record for the singer of this version of the song.
-Note that we incorporate the canonical_location, born_date and died_date as simple computed fields
+Note that we incorporate the canonical_name, canonical_location, born_date and died_date as simple computed fields
 * song - record for the song this is a version of.
 Note that we incorporate the canonical_location and the alternative_titles as simple computed fields.
 We do not incorporate the more complex computed fields, as these are unnecessary for searching on this object.

 ### Storage Process